Pricing details

 | $50 | 15M | 3M |

-The price differential comes from two things: typed's underlying cost-per-token is lower than Claude's published rates, and typed runs at a thinner top-up margin (~66-71%) than Claude's overage rates appear to imply.
+The price differential comes from two things: typed's underlying cost-per-token is lower than the reference CLI's published rates, and typed runs at a thinner top-up margin than the reference CLI's overage rates appear to imply.
 The margin still leaves enough headroom for sustainable operation; we are not subsidizing.

 5. Auto-top-up at quota: optional, opt-in